FusionAuth/fusionauth-site/astro/localcode/quickstart-php-web/README.md

 docker compose up
 ```

-This will start a PostgreSQL, Opensearch and FusionAuth container.
+This will start a PostgreSQL and FusionAuth container.

 FusionAuth will initially be configured with these settings: